Localizing multipartite entanglement with local and global measurements: Applications to graph states

 which exceeds that of traditional linear optical methods~\cite{Frantzeskakis2023}.
 Thus, even if an experimental configuration produces faulty linear cluster states as described above, there exists an operationally inexpensive probabilistic protocol for converting them into perfect GHZ states.

-We have observed numerically that the average post-measurement value of the $N_B$-tangle produced by this protocol seems to coincide with the value of $L^\tau(|\Psi\rangle)$, the latter being very close to the value of $L_{\rm global}^\tau$ across the entire range of values for $\varphi \in [0,2\pi)$.
+We have observed numerically that the average post-measurement value of the $N_B$-tangle produced by this protocol seems to coincide with the value of $\mathcal{L}^\tau(|\Psi\rangle)$, the latter being very close to the value of $\mathcal{A}^\tau$ across the entire range of values for $\varphi \in [0,2\pi)$.
 For instance, see the top pane of Fig.~\ref{fig:mTangle-optimization}.
 In this sense, the protocol of Frantzeskakis \textit{et al.} is optimal and, moreover, there is only a slight advantage offered by using global instead of local measurements.
 Furthermore, we have observed that a similar situation occurs in other weighted graph states when we select a subset of qubits on which to perform the rotated measurement~\eqref{eq:rot-x-meas}.
 Though we do not offer a systematic analysis of this behavior, some examples may be observed in Fig.~\ref{fig:mTangle-optimization}.

 This leads to the question from what other noisy graph states it might be possible to extract a desired perfect graph state.
 In general, this is a challenging problem due to the lack of a stabilizer formalism for dealing with weighted graph states, as has been noted in~\cite{Hein2004}.
-However, if we only require that the probability of extracting the perfect GHZ state from a weighted graph state $|G_{\varphi}\rangle$ with uniform edge weights $\varphi$ approaches a nonzero value as the error is suppressed, i.e., $\varphi \to \pi$, then Theorem~\ref{Th:main-graph-thm} implies that only resource states whose underlying graphs satisfy the matrix equation $\mathbf{\Gamma}_{BA} \mathbf{x} = \mathbf{D}$ will suffice.
+However, if we only require that the probability of extracting the perfect GHZ state from a weighted graph state $|G_{\varphi}\rangle$ with \textit{uniform} edge weights $\varphi$ approaches a nonzero value as the error is suppressed, i.e., $\varphi \to \pi$, then Theorem~\ref{Th:main-graph-thm} implies that only resource states whose underlying graphs satisfy the matrix equation $\mathbf{\Gamma}_{BA} \mathbf{x} = \mathbf{D}$ will suffice.
 Furthermore, such is the case whenever the target perfect graph state is a $\tau = 1$ state, i.e., it has no vertices of even degree.
-Conversely, if the underlying graph $G$ of the noisy source state has no solution to the matrix equation, then Theorem~\ref{Th:main-graph-thm} and Corollary~\ref{cor:LE-local-bounds} imply that
+Conversely, suppose the underlying graph $G$ of the noisy source state has no solution to the matrix equation.
+Note that the maximum probabilities $p_{\ghz}(\varphi)$ and $p_{\tau = 1}(\varphi)$ of extracting a GHZ state and a general $\tau = 1$ state, respectively, from $|G_{\varphi}\rangle$ are upper bounded by $\mathcal{A}^\tau(G_{\varphi})$ due to the construction of $\mathcal{A}^\tau$.
+Theorem~\ref{Th:main-graph-thm} implies that $\mathcal{A}^\tau(|G\rangle) = 0$.
+Using the continuity bound of Corollary~\ref{cor:LE-local-bounds}, it follows that